fuzzmonkey/em-betfair/README.md

 # Betfair API client using Eventmachine and EM-Http

 em-betfair is a work in progress evented client for the Betfair API.
-The following API calls have been implemented :
+The client makes use of Fibers so is only compatible with 1.9+.The following API calls have been implemented :

 - login
 - getMarket